Copying Files

 folder.

-We don't need two copies of this file so, now that the file is correctly located in the Ballad folder, let's return to the root folder of the USB drive and delete the copy that is there.
+We don't need two copies of this file so, now that the file is correctly located in the Ballad folder, let's return to the root folder of the USB drive and delete the copy there.

 Deleting a File